NikitaChilkoti/troubleshooting-linux-aws-project/01-setup/ec2-setup.md

 ---

 ## Finally!
 We have Nginx running on our EC2 instance.
-Next setup is __.
+Next setup is [Flask app](../02-setup/flask-app.md)